CoderAllan/vscode-angulartools/README.md

 The 'Show the component hierarchy' command is used for visualizing the component hierarchy and Angular application.
 It analyses all the *.component.ts files and all the corresponding template files to determine how the component use each other and then generates a directed graph showing the component hierarchy.

 The command uses a vscode webview extension component to render the hierarchy using html, javascript and the [Vis.js](https://visjs.org/index.html) javascript library.
 This has the downside that copying the generated graph to the clipboard is not yet possible due to limitations in the vscode extension api.
 So to overcome this limitation the generated graph can be saved as a Png file to the root of the project you are analyzing.
+You can also save the graph in the Dgml format.

 ![Show component hierarchy](https://github.com/CoderAllan/vscode-angulartools/raw/main/images/ShowComponentHierarchy.gif)